 The timeless beat of the drum stems back to a time when we made our own music, literally from the ground up.
-Before drum shops and before Putumayo, materials were hand-harvested from the forest to create wonderful sounds and were used to find rhythm in the world.
+Before drum shops and before Putumayo, materials were hand-harvested from the forest to create wonderful sounds, and were used to find rhythm in the world.
 In this course you will learn to carve a cedar hand drum from a log and then explore hand drumming patterns for lifelong skills with music.
 You will also work with softened rawhide as it is stretched to a desired tension and tone in the drum head.
-Although every drum will vary depending on the hand-harvested log, the finished drum will be approximately 9" in diameter and 8" in depth.
+Although every drum will vary depending on the hand-harvested log, your finished drum will be approximately 9" in diameter and 8" in depth.

 You will need the following tools for this class:

 - carving gouge (#5 - 1 inch gouge or ship gouge)**

 **NH has a limited # of these tools available for students to borrow on a first-come, first-served basis.
 Please let us know in advance if you need to borrow a tool and we will reserve one for you.

 - scissors for cutting leather